 6.1 Descriptive Analysis

-For the full sample of 16,210 unemployment spells, Table 1 reports that the average unemployment spell lasted 11.7 weeks.
-There are 7,662 spells reported by 2,961 respondents with a BMI classified in the normal range with an average unemployment spell of 10.6 weeks, 4,438 spells reported by 2,100 respondents who were classified as overweight at the start of the spell with an average duration of about 12.1 weeks, and the remaining 4,110 spells were experienced by 1,468 respondents who were classified as obese at the start of the spell with an average duration of 13.4 weeks.
-The increase in the spell duration across BMI classification is statistically significant at the highest level between each BMI class.
+For the full sample of 15,228 unemployment spells, Table 1 reports that the average unemployment spell lasted 12.6 weeks.
+There are only 391 spells reported by ### respondents with a BMI classification of underweight experiencing an average unemployment spell of 11.30 weeks, 7,051 spells reported by respondents with a BMI classified in the normal range with an average unemployment spell of 11.42 weeks, 4,084 spells reported by ### respondents who were classified as overweight at the start of the spell with an average duration of about 12.9 weeks, and the remaining 3,702 0 spells were experienced by #### respondents who were classified as obese at the start of the spell with an average duration of 14.68 weeks.
+The increase in the spell duration across BMI classification is statistically significant at the highest level between each BMI class with the exception of the spell lengths for the underweight and normal weight categories.

 Figure 1 shows the non-parametric Kaplan–Meier (K-M) survival curves for the full sample for each of the three BMI categories for the first 30 weeks.
 The survival probability is the likelihood that an unemployment spell continues given that it has lasted until that time and the median survival time, the point at which the survival probability is 50%, is shown with dashed lines.
-The mean survival occurs at five weeks for those in the normal BMI class, six weeks for those in the overweight class, and eight weeks for those in the obese class.
-We also see that the survival curves are shifted out beyond the 95% confidence intervals for each class over most weeks shown and the survival curves appear parallel across most weeks as required by CPH estimation framework.
+The mean survival occurs at five weeks for those in the normal and underweight BMI class, six weeks for those in the overweight class, and eight weeks for those in the obese class.
+We also see that the survival curves appear parallel across most weeks as required by CPH estimation framework.

 Figures 2 and 3 show the K-M survival curves for female and male subsamples, respectively.
-The impact of BMI class observed in Figure 1 appears to hold for each of the sexes as well.
-For both men and women, the median survival times are the same as the full sample at five, six, and eight weeks for normal, overweight, and obese classes.
-The key difference for males is that the difference between overweight and obese is less pronounced than for females, especially for unemployment spells lasting longer.
+For female respondents the median survival time, or median unemployment spell length, is four weeks for those in the underweight class, five weeks for the normal class, six weeks for the overweight class, and eight weeks for the obese class.
+For male respondents, the median unemployment spell length is seven weeks for those underweight, six weeks for those of normal weight, seven weeks again for those classified as overweight and eight weeks for those in the obese class.
+From these nonparametric graphs we suspect that there is likely not much different for women or men between the underweight, normal, and overweight classifications, but that there may be an impact for those in the obese classification with a slightly larger impact for women than men.

 While these figures appear to support the hypothesis that an unemployment spell is influenced by BMI classification, the values reported in Table 1 for other variables and previous research indicate that other characteristics of the survey respondents also vary by BMI class.
 As one moves across BMI classes, respondents tend to be older, more likely to have a child under the age of six present in the household, have a smaller gross family income, have a lower ability score, and more likely to be married.
 The percentage of respondents with less than high school, high school or equivalent, and some college across the BMI categories while the percentage that have more than four years of college decreases across the BMI categories.
 The percentage of respondents who are White declines as one moves to higher BMI classifications, while the share of Black and Hispanic respondents rises.
 Respondents in the obese category utilized more search methods than respondents in the other two categories, had longer average tenure in their previous job, and experience longer periods of overall employment as measure by experience.